 What Is An Annotated Bibliography?

 An annotated bibliography is like a reference list in a way that it is an organized list of sources used in the preceding text.
-The main way in which it differs from a standard bibliography is that each reference needs to be followed by a short annotation of no more than around 200 words in most cases.
+The primary way in which it differs from a standard bibliography is that each reference needs to be followed by a short annotation of no more than around 200 words in most cases.
 Take a look at some tips and examples.